 Like it or not, when you travel for business you need to pay attention to cultural differences.
-For me, that's one of the things that makes international business so interesting.
-Each country can be very different culturally, so I need to be on my toes to not make any cultural mistakes (like trying to do a handshake or bringing up the wrong subject) that might endanger the outcome of my business meeting or interfere with a business relationship I'm trying to build.
+For us, that's one of the things that makes international business so interesting.
+Each country can be very different culturally, so we need to be on our toes to not make any cultural mistakes in Portugal (like trying to do a handshake or bringing up the wrong subject) that might endanger the outcome of my business meeting or interfere with a business relationship I'm trying to build.

 For example, business travelers heading to Portugal should be aware that the Portuguese can be reserved and tend to avoid confrontation and verbal directness.
 Instead, business travelers need to be patient and analyze statements for general intentions.
 It's usually best not to discuss politics or religion, but business travelers should be fine discussing soccer, food, wine, or family.

 To help business travelers avoid cultural problems when traveling to Portugal, we took the time to interview Gayle Cotton, author of the book Say Anything to Anyone, Anywhere: 5 Keys To Successful Cross-Cultural Communication.
 Ms. Cotton (www.GayleCotton.com) is the author of the bestselling book, Say Anything to Anyone, Anywhere: 5 Keys To Successful Cross-Cultural Communication.
 Ms. Cotton is a distinguished speaker and an recognized authority on cross-cultural communication.
 She's also President of Circles Of Excellence Inc., and has been featured on many television programs, including: NBC News, BBC News, PBS, Good Morning America, PM Magazine, PM Northwest, and Pacific Report.